h2non/thread.js/README.md

 You should be aware of some limitations while using threads

-Threads has its own isolated scope.
-That's means you must explicitly bind values or functions to the thread in order to consum them from the isolated scope.
+Threads has its own isolated scope, so that means each thread has its own memory space.
+That's means you must explicitly bind values or functions to the thread in order to consum them inside the thread scope.
-Any passed value to the thread scope will be cloned (it will be passed by value, not by reference), so mutation is not possible between scopes
+Any passed value to the thread scope will be cloned (it will be passed by value, not by reference), so mutation is not possible between scopes since memory space has no synchronization

 If you create a pool of threads, you must consider that threads in the pool are scope-isolated too.
 In other words, it's not supported scope synchronization between threads in the pool.